matteomiceli/devHouse/README.md

 - I struggled a lot with auth.
 I found a [github starter by Microsoft](https://github.com/microsoft/TypeScript-Node-Starter/blob/master/src/config/passport.ts), but realized all the code was written functionally.
 After weeks with 0 working code I scrapped auth.
 The included auth implemented is based off the solution you provided, however, I failed to fix all the bugs.

 - Moving on to the posts section was a lot easier.
 I did some light modification of the interfaces to suit our needs, but for the most part, I kept the starter file interfaces.
 As reference, I looked at other labs, but didn't find I needed much help outside of that.
 I got comments and posts showing up, but wish I had more time to streamline it all.

+### Alex
+- Spent the majority of time focused on watching and following along with class videos; went through passport documentation as well as hidden passport documentation

+- I still can't wrap my head around authentication but slowly putting some of the pieces together.
+Ran into a lot of errors during this process.
+Used the hidden passport guide a lot in the beginning and then moved to random youTube videos and one section of a Udemy course I have after going through all class related videos multiple times

+- Cloned a few random repos from GitHub after just searching for "passport" and "passport-local" but could not really make much sense of it

+- I still can't wrap my head around authentication but slowly putting some of the pieces together.
+Ran into a lot of errors during this process.
+Used the hidden passport guide a lot in the beginning and then moved to random youTube videos and one section of a Udemy course I have after going through all class related videos multiple times; most resources outside of class videos did not end up being that helpful.
+Looking at random repos did help find patterns and understand what should go where to a certain extent